reedacartwright/village_bounding_boxes/README.md

 ### Using rbedrock

-While bad omen can be used in game to find the bottom-north-west corner of the village's AABB, it is low and tedious.
-As an alternative, [rbedrock](https://github.com/reedacartwright/rbedrock) can be used to find the bottom-north-west corners of multiple villages in bulk.
+While bad omen can be used in game to find the bottom-north-west corner of the village's AABB, it is slow and tedious.
+As an alternative, [rbedrock](https://github.com/reedacartwright/rbedrock) can be used to find the bottom-north-west corners of multiple villages in a batch operation.
 Rbedrock is a package for the R programming language that provides read and write access to Bedrock worlds.
 The following R code can be used to find the coordinates of the bottom-north-west corner of every village.